 10 Best Base Layers for Running Reviewed

 The right base layer can bring your running to a whole new level.
-A proper base layer, be they shirt, pants, or whatever other sort of gear you need, can wick sweat and will keep your dry.
-And keeping dry is an integral part of remaining warm or cool while running.
-Also many top performing underlayers also have muscle compression implemented in their design.
-Compression can provide support, prevent pain from over exertion, and delay muscle fatigue, which makes this attribute essential to runners looking for the best base layer.
+A proper base layer will wick sweat and keep your dry, which is an integral part of temperature regulation while running.
+Many top-performing base layers also have muscle compression implemented in their design.
+Compression can provide support, prevent pain from overexertion, and delay muscle fatigue, which makes this attribute essential to runners looking for the best base layer.

-The practical point of a proper base layer is to act as a second layer of skin, to preserve the body heat that you generate and to pull the sweat from your skin and eliminate the discomfort caused by dampness.
-To do all this the base layer needs to be tight, close to your skin.
-If this type of close contact isn’t something your comfortable with, then it’s best to look for an alternative for running.
+Your base layer should act as a second layer of skin, preserving the body heat that you generate and pulling the sweat from your skin to eliminate the discomfort caused by dampness.
+To do all this the base layer needs to be tight and have a close fit.

 - Helly Hansen Long Sleeve Crew